sakuli/sakuli.github.io/content/docs/01_getting_started.md

 Since we wanted to keep Sakuli mostly compatible to V1 the file layout looks basically the same for test suites.

-Each Testsuite is located in a dedicated folder.
+Each testsuite is located in its own particular folder.
 A common practice is that a testsuite represents the system you want to test, so you need to create that folder in your project root (where the package.json file is located):

 {{< highlight bash >}}
 mkdir my-sut
 {{< /highlight >}}

-To describe the testsuite with its testcases two additional files are required: `testsuite.properties` and `testsuite.suite`.
+To describe the testsuite with its testcases, two additional files are required: `testsuite.properties` and `testsuite.suite`.
 These files are required for backwards compatibility (they might not be necessary in the future but will at least be supported).
 These files should be added to the `my-sut` folder.

 {{< highlight bash >}}
 cd my-sut